bkies23/bkies23/README.md

 - 👋 Hello, my name is Brian Kies from San Antonio, Texas.
-- 👀 I am interested in a remote part-time programming job.
+- 👀 I will just be retiring from UPS and I am interested in a remote part-time programming job.
 I graduated Magna Cum Laude from St. Mary's University in San Antonio with a degree in Computer Science and a minor in Mathematics.
 - 🌱 For the last few years I have been working with Java NetBeans and MySQL.
 I designed and coded three programs which I have pushed to this GitHub site.